balanced/billy/README.md

 the time of next run is scheduled, as well as if it's retryable.
 Tasks may schedule other tasks.

+All tasks are audited and generate events, which are called AuditEvents.
+These AuditEvents are essentially line-items for an AuditFeed.
+AuditFeeds are generated for a particular `frequency`, more commonly known as `invoices`. `Invoices` are essentially the sum of all `AuditEvent`s, or operations, that have happened for a particular `task` during its scheduled period of execution.

+Here are some common tasks:

+`ChargeTask` - Invokes a method that does some calculation dynamically to charge an account for a computed price.
+`FixedChargeTask` - What's commonly known as a plan, is a `ChargeTask` with a FIXED price.
+`PayoutTask` - Invokes a method that does some calculation dynamically to issue a bank payout to an account for a computed amount.
+`FixedPayoutTask` - What's commonly known as payroll, is a `PayoutTask` with a FIXED price.

 ## Glossary